 In September 2017, Allergan USA, Inc. ("Allergan") filed a lawsuit in the U.S. District Court for the Central District of California against us, primarily claiming violations under the federal Lanham Act and other state laws.
 The case is currently in discovery, with a trial date set for April 2019.
-We have previously and continue to dispute all claims against us and intend to vigorously defend these allegations.
-Nonetheless, we cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm our business and the value of our common stock.
+We believe the claims are frivolous and have previously and will continue to dispute all claims asserted against us and intend to vigorously defend these allegations.
+Nonetheless, we cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm our business and the value of our common stock.